NVIDIA-Merlin/HugeCTR/README.md

 ## Support and Feedback ##
 If you encounter any issues and/or have questions, please file an issue [here](https://github.com/NVIDIA/HugeCTR/issues) so that we can provide you with the necessary resolutions and answers.
 To further advance the Merlin/HugeCTR Roadmap, we encourage you to share all the details regarding your recommender system pipeline using this [survey](https://developer.nvidia.com/merlin-devzone-survey).

+## Contribute to HugeCTR ##
+HugeCTR is an open source project, and we encourage you to join the development directly.
+All of your contributions will be appreciated and can help us to improve our quality and performance.
+Please find more about how to contribute and the developer specific instructions on our [HugeCTR Contributor Guide](docs/hugectr_contributor_guide.md)